starrv/animals-and-nature-messages/README.md

 # animals-and-nature-messages

-This is a REST API built in Spring Boot for storing emails pertaining to Animals and Nature website.
+This is a REST API built using Spring Boot for storing emails pertaining to Animals and Nature website.
 NOTE:  Due to the cost of hosting, the web application may not be currently available.